vaughanknouse/SVG-Logo-Maker/README.md

 To install the SVG Logo Maker, follow the following steps:
 1. Clone the repository to your local machine: `git clone https://github.com/vaughanknouse/SVG-Logo-Maker.git`.
 2. Ensure that the current version of Node.js is installed.
-3. Open the cloned repository in a CLI, such as Visual Studio Code.
+3. Open the cloned repository in a CLI, such as Visual Studio (VS) Code.
 4. Navigate to the project directory in your terminal.
 5. Initialize a project with `package.json` by typing `npm init -y` in the terminal where  project files will be stored.
 6. Install `inquirer` version 8.2.4 by typing `npm i inquirer@8.2.4` in the terminal for information gathering.